Our Management Team in 2014 is:

 Most recently, Pauline has managed her own consulting business and undertaken work for government and non-government agencies.
 Pauline has had significant experience in implementing major change agendas and in guiding and managing staff through difficult organisational change processes.
 Pauline has a Bachelor of Social Work from the University of Queensland.

-Jo joined the Association in 2005 as an experienced Accountant from the not-for-profit sector.
+Jo joined Spinal Injuries Australia in 2005 as an experienced Accountant from the not-for-profit sector.
 Having worked in both for-profit and not-for-profit organisations, she prefers to apply her skills in an altruistic environment.

 Jo was subsequently appointed to the position of Finance Manager before being appointed General Manager Finance and Quality.